 Chromium 6 (also known as hexavalent chromium) is a highly toxic metal that not currently regulated by the EPA.
 Minneapolis tap water concentrations in Minneapolis have recently averaged 310 parts per trillion for chromium 6 over a 3 year period.
 Put in perspective, these levels are roughly 15 times higher than the levels considered to have a negligible impact on cancer risk.

 Disinfection Byproducts (DBPs)

 Disinfection byproducts (DBPs) are a category of halogenated emerging contaminants that form when chlorine-based disinfectants combine with naturally-occurring organic matter.
 Although these chemicals are not yet tightly-regulated, the US EPA reports that high levels are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-While Minneapolis’ tap water is in compliance with EPA regulations, Haloacetic Acid (HAA5) concentrations are on the high end (up to 55.4 ppb in the most recent report), and trihalomethanes (THMs) were as high as 33.3 ppb.
+While Minneapolis’ tap water quality is in compliance with EPA regulations, Haloacetic Acid (HAA5) concentrations are on the high end (up to 55.4 ppb in the most recent report), and trihalomethanes (THMs) were as high as 33.3 ppb.

 Lead is a toxic heavy metal that can a major negative impact on the development of infants and children.
 While the city is currently in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead.
 In comparison to the rest of the US, citywide lead concentrations in Minneapolis are relatively low, but roughly 10% of the sampled taps are over 1.6 parts ppb.
 However, the concentrations measured at an individual tap can be much higher, particularly if your home has plumbing that contains lead pipes, fixtures, or valves.